NURSING 1007 - Health Assessment and Clinical Nursing I

 Course Learning Outcomes

-1 Will obtain the foundation knowledge of physical, social and behavioural sciences to provide nursing care based on theory, research and evidenced-based practice.
-2 Develop the skills to select goals and develop plans of care for individuals based on analysis of available data using theoretical knowledge.
-3 Plan patient/client care goals and priorities with involvement of other health professionals 4 Identify opportunities to enhance the care of patients/clients through the involvement of other health professionals 5 Demonstrate proficiency in the use of current technology in the provision of patient care.
-6 Demonstrate continuing competence, growth and development in the nursing profession.
-7 Assume responsibility and accountability for the quality improvement and delivery of safe and effective nursing care.
-8 Provide holistic nursing care to clients while respecting the individual and cultural diversity.
-9 Demonstrate and recognise the importance of policies on plagiarism and collusion whilst adhering to the principles of ethical & professional behaviour.
+1 Will obtain the foundation knowledge of physical, social, and behavioral sciences to provide nursing care based on theory, research, and evidence-based practice.
+2 Develop the skills to select goals and develop plans of care for individuals based on the analysis of available data using theoretical knowledge.
+3 Plan patient/client care goals and priorities with the involvement of other health professionals 4 Identify opportunities to enhance the care of patients/clients through the involvement of other health professionals 5 Demonstrate proficiency in the use of current technology in the provision of patient care.
+6 Assume responsibility and accountability for the quality improvement and delivery of safe and effective nursing care.
+7 Provide holistic nursing care to clients while respecting individual and cultural diversity.
+8 Demonstrate and recognise the importance of policies on plagiarism and collusion whilst adhering to the principles of ethical & professional behavior.

 University Graduate Attributes